gorkyalfa/NotasAsistencias/README.md

 Powered by [StartAngular](http://startangular.com/) & [StrapUI](http://strapui.com/)

-The server app use lumen
+We use laravel for the web server